ARMmbed/mbed-os/targets/TARGET_NORDIC/TARGET_NRF5x/README.md

 Because each DMA buffer must be at least 5 bytes deep, each buffer is automatically flushed after a certain idle period to ensure low latency and correctness.
 This idle timeout is implemented using 2 of the 4 channels on RTC instance 2.
 This leaves RTC0 for the SoftDevice and RTC1 for Mbed tickers.

-#### SWI2, SWI3, SWI4, and SWI5
+#### SWI0

 To minimize the time spend in the highest priority interrupt handler all callbacks to the user provided IRQ handlers are deferred through Software Interrupts running at lowest priority.
-SWI 2-5 are reserved by the serial implementation.
+SWI0 is reserved by the serial implementation.

 #### Asserts